mike-duke/trailhead/README.md

 These instructions will get you a copy of the project up and running on your local machine for usage and testing purposes.

-Link to clone down:
+clone down the directory:
 ```

 $ git clone https://github.com/pvinthemix/trailhead.git

 ```
-Run NPM install:
+cd into directory and run npm install:

 ```

 $ npm install

 ```
-Getting it to run in your browser:
+launch in your browser:

 ```